-The temporal evolution of observed river DOC fluxes is only available at four stations (Rhine, Elbe, Rhône and Seine) where DOC time series have been recorded over multi-annual periods (Rhine and Seine illustrated in Fig. 10).
-In term of interannual variability (IAV), riverine DOC fluxes present the highest variability with a coefficient of variance (COV) of 0.62 for the Seine and 0.57 for the Rhine, For comparison, IAV of discharge and riverine DOC concentration shows COVs of 0.60 and 0.51 for the Seine and 0.40 and 0.45 for the Rhine), respectively.
-The higher IAV for the flux is due to a tendency of higher concentrations coinciding with higher discharge, which is due to the flushing effect where higher discharges follow higher amounts of runoff from top-soils rich in DOC.
-The multi-year mean modelled DOC fluxes are estimated for the Rhine, Elbe, Rhone and Seine at 11.9, 7.2, 8.8 and 3.2 kg s-1, respectively.
+The temporal evolution of observed river DOC fluxes is only available at four stations (Rhine, Elbe, Rhône and Seine) where DOC time series have been recorded over multi-annual periods (Fig. 9).
+The multi-year mean modeled DOC fluxes are estimated for the Rhine, Elbe, Rhone and Seine at 11.9, 7.2, 8.8 and 3.2 kg s-1, respectively.
 The observations amount respectively to 7.9, 3.6, 4.6, 1.6 kg s-1.
-For all stations, the model thus slightly overestimates slightly fluvial DOC fluxes, which is not surprising since the model tends to overestimate the discharge.
-At these four stations, ORCHILEAK also slightly overestimates river

-DOC concentrations except for the Seine where concentrations are largely underestimated and discharge largely overestimated.
-In terms of temporal correlation, the simulated DOC flux for the Rhone compared to the observed one yields a R^2 of 0.6 and a mean error of 92% (results for the Seine, Elbe and Rhine are reported in supplementary table So5).
-In figure 9, we clearly see a large overestimation of the temporal variability in DOC concentrations and this could lead to an overestimation in DOC fluxes since there is a positive relationship between concentrations and discharge.
+For all stations, the model thus overestimates slightly fluvial DOC fluxes, which is not surprising since the model tends to overestimate the discharge.
+At these four stations, ORCHILEAK also slightly overestimates river DOC concentrations except for the Seine where concentrations are largely underestimated and discharge largely overestimated.
+In terms of temporal correlation, the simulated DOC flux for the Rhone compared to the observed one yields a R2 of 0.6 and a mean error of 92% (results for the Seine, Elbe and Rhine are reported in supplementary table S5).
+In figure 8, we clearly see a large overestimation of the temporal variability in DOC concentrations and this could lead to an overestimation in DOC fluxes since there is a positive relationship between concentrations and discharge.
 The overestimation of DOC concentrations and consequently of DOC fluxes could be due to high DOC leaching.